Hypernova-Tetra/SF_Aggro-Titans_Test/README.md

 - Adjusted attack parameters, Wyvern may counter multiple times.
 - Wyvern's Counter Laser has an alternate unused animation that will play if you're on Wyvern's left side.
 - Wyvern's Phase 2 is skippable
+- New animation for Grand Slam in Phase 2
 - Wyvern may perform a new QTE after the Phase 2 cutscene if you're on Master King's Trials
 - Wyvern may perform a different QTE instead of the Missile QTE at a random chance.
 - Restored unused Beta animation of Wyvern's defeat with some slight camera alterations at the start for uniqueness.
+(Configurable)
 - Missile QTE has an updated fail animation since this attack is an insta-kill when failed.

 # Knight (Knight01)